ndd21/PHYS281/docs/index.md

 assignments marking makes use of software called [CodeRunner](https://coderunner.org.nz/), which will automatically test and mark your submitted code.
 To avoid losing marks it is highly recommended that you test it on your own machine before submitting it within CodeRunner.
-Read the questions and expected inputs/outputs carefully including making sure functions/classes are names exactly as specified.
+Read the questions and expected inputs/outputs carefully including making sure functions/classes are named exactly as specified.

 The project grade is split between several components: